-"Manatee County, a political subdivision of the State of Florida" as an Additional Insured, and include
+Coverage shall be afforded under a per occurrence policy form, policy shall be endorsed and name "Manatee County, a political subdivision of the State of Florida" as an Additional Insured, and include limits not less than:

-Bailee's Customer Liability Insurance Coverage shall be required for damage and/or destruction when County property is temporarily under the care or custody of a person or organization, including property that is on, or in transit to and from the person or organization's premises.
-Perils covered should include fire, lightning, theft, burglary, robbery, explosion, collision, flood, earthquake and damage or destruction during transportation by a carrier.
-Coverage shall be afforded under a per occurrence policy form, policy shall be endorsed and name "Manatee County, a political subdivision of the State of Florida" as an Additional Insured, and include limits not less than: Property and asset coverage in the full replacement value of the County asset(s) in the SUPPLIER'S care, custody and control.
-Hull and Watercraft Liability Insurance Coverage shall be afforded under a per occurrence policy form, policy shall be endorsed and name "Manatee County, a political subdivision of the State of Florida" as an Additional Insured, and include limits not less than: \$ Each Occurrence \$ General Aggregate \$ Fire Damage Liability \$10,000 Medical Expense, and \$ Third Party Property Damage \$ Project Specific Aggregate (Required on projects valued at over \$10,000,000) Other [Specify] 9.01 REQUIRED BONDS Bid Bond A Bid Bond in the amount of \$ or% of the total offer.
+- \$ Each Occurrence

+- \$ General Aggregate

+- \$ Fire Damage Liability

+- \$10,000 Medical Expense, and

+- \$ Third Party Property Damage

+- \$ Project Specific Aggregate (Required on projects valued at over \$10,000,000)

+Other [Specify]

+REQUIRED BONDS

+Bid Bond

+A Bid Bond in the amount of \$0 or % of the total offer.
 Bid bond shall be submitted with the sealed response and shall include project name, location, and / or address and project number.
-In lieu of the bond, the bidder may file an alternative form of security in the amount of \$ or% of the total offer. in the form of a money order, a certified check, a cashier's check, or an irrevocable letter of credit issued to Manatee County.
+In lieu of the bond, the bidder may file an alternative form of security in the amount of \$0 or % of the total offer. in the form of a money order, a certified check, a cashier's check, or an irrevocable letter of credit issued to Manatee County.
 NOTE: A construction project over \$200,000 requires a Bid Bond in the amount of 5% of the total bid offer.

-Payment and Performance Bond A Payment and Performance Bond shall be submitted by Successful Bidder for 100% of the award amount and shall be presented to Manatee County within ten (10) calendar days of issuance of the notice of intent to award.
+Payment and Performance Bond

+A Payment and Performance Bond shall be submitted by Successful Bidder for 100% of the award amount and shall be presented to Manatee County within ten (10) calendar days of issuance of the notice of intent to award.
 NOTE: A construction project over \$200,000 requires a Payment and Performance Bond.

-9.02 INSURANCE REQUIREMENTS
+I. INSURANCE REQUIREMENTS